Rate-My-Bistro/server/README.md

 ## 3 Usage

-Build the server by running `cargo build` and then run it via `cargo run --bin bistro-service`.
+Build the server by running `cargo build` and then run it via `cargo run`.

 ## 4 Structure